PyJaipur/100DaysOfCode/carotkut94/README.md

 This  is also an awesome sorting algorithm, which averages out to O(n log n) time complexity when it comes to sorting element in a list/array

+# Day 8
+I encountered a problem of data dumping faced by my colleagues I wrote this script for them for data entry in data base